vesoft-inc/nebula/docs/how-to-contribute.md

 #### Edit the code

-You can now edit the code on the `myfeature` branch.
+You can now edit the code on `myfeature` branch.
 Please follow the coding style guidance [here](docs/cpp-coding-style.md).

 #### Run stand-alone mode